michaelsiddall/redux-feedback-loop/README.md

 While there is no nav bar, each part of the form should be at its own route.
 Clicking next should move the user to the appropriate step in the process.

-### Input Valiation
+### Input Validation

 Each step should only allow the user to advance to the next step if a score was provided.
+Be sure to tell the user in some way that a value must be provided.

 The `Comments` step does not need to be validated, an empty value is okay.

 ## THE REVIEW COMPONENT

 The last step of the process will allow the user to review their feedback.
+Users are not able to change their input on this step or go back for Base Mode.

 ![comments](wireframes/review-active.png)